NU-MSDS-Data-Eng-Capstone-Fall-2020/ml-training-leaderboard/assembler/README.md

 ## Four folders are downloadable from AWS DR: here are their file trees

-Logs appear mostly useless, but are only source of hyperparameters.

 ### One folder with name [your model name]-model is downloadable:

 1. MODEL data